 Crochet Appliques – Giraffe

-I hope you will enjoy and understand the pattern.
-If you have any questions, feel free to write to me.
-And I would love to see your work!
+I hope you enjoy this pattern and find it easy to follow.
+If you have any questions, feel free to reach out, and please tag me if you share your giraffes—I love seeing your work!

 Crochet Giraffe Appliques

-• A very small amount of pearl cotton in black (for the eyelashes)
+• Small amount of black pearl cotton (for eyelashes – optional)

 • 2 black safety eyes (7.5 mm)